andrewabest/andrewbestdotcom/content/posts/reflecting-on-conventional.md

 ```

 And with those types in hand, we can inspect _their_ contents - which means we can ensure all of the code we are intending to inspect with our conventions is actually inspected!

+If you are an existing Conventional user, you might want to `Update-Package Best.Conventional` to ensure you are achieving the correct amount of code coverage.
+Version six also saw a set of breaking improvements focussed on property related conventions being more explicit.
+Happy testing!